How long is the race?

 What time does the race start?

 Race starts at 8am for the first wave.
-Please note: you have to start making your way to the start line directly after the compulsory race briefing.
+Please note: you have to start making your way to the start line 30 minutes before your wave start time.

 Will there be feed stations?